yetisoftworks/MeshyDB.SDK-docs/docs/data/creating.rst

    }

 400 : Bad request
-   * Mesh name is invalid and must contain alpha numeric.
+   * Mesh name is invalid and must be alpha characters only.
    * Mesh property cannot begin with '$' or contain '.'.

 401 : Unauthorized